-Philip King is a curator and producer of bespoke cultural events, film director, writer, musician, broadcaster, commentator and contributor to national and international forums on the role and contribution of culture and arts in a world where we are more connected and more isolated than ever before – thus his deep interest in the collision of technology and the arts.
+Philip King is a curator and producer of bespoke cultural events, film director, writer, musician, broadcaster, commentator and contributor to national and international forums on the role of culture in a world where we are more connected and more isolated than ever before – thus his deep interest in the collision of technology and the arts.

-In 1987 with writer and director Nuala O’Connor he produced for BBC Television the ground breaking and National Primetime Emmy award winning series Bringing It All Back Home the story of Irish Music and America, it’s extraordinary odyssey from kitchen to dancehall, from concert platform to international rock stadium and back featuring performances from Bono, The Everly Brothers, Ricky Skaggs, Emmylou Harris and Elvis Costello.
+In 1987, with writer and director Nuala O’Connor, he produced the groundbreaking and Emmy award-winning series Bringing It All Back Home for BBC.
+A story of Irish music and America, it depicted the extraordinary odyssey from kitchen to dancehall, from concert platform to international rock stadium, featuring performances from Bono, The Everly Brothers, Ricky Skaggs, Emmylou Harris and Elvis Costello.

 Since 1991, King has directed and produced numerous series, documentaries and events exploring Irish music and its international influence.
 In 1998, he directed The Joshua Tree, a Classic Albums documentary on the making of U2’s album of the same name.
 He produced and directed Keeping Time: The Poet and The Piper with Seamus Heaney and Liam O’Flynn, and co-curated the Gala Celebration of Irish and American Music and Dance at The Kennedy Center.